DailyMatters/redditSearch/readme.md

 You can use the class **Searcher** to create an instance of our Searcher.
 The *execSearch* method receives 3 parameters *query, options and results*, where
 - Query is the term you want to search
 - Options is the search option ( 'new', 'hot', 'top', 'relevance', 'comments' )
-- Results is the limit of results you want to be shown
+- Results is the limit of results you want to be shown ( the default value is 25 )

 Results will be returned in a JSon array.